We’re now Green Small Business Certified — what it means for our clients

 How does it compare to ISO 14001, B Corp and the alternatives?

 This is the question that came up most often when we explained what we were doing.
-The landscape of environmental accreditation for SMEs is genuinely confusing, so it’s worth a quick tour.
+The landscape of environmental accreditation for SMEs is genuinely confusing, so here’s the short tour:

-• ISO 14001 is the international standard for environmental management systems, part of the wider ISO 14000 family from the International Organization for Standardization.
-It’s rigorous, comprehensive, and largely designed for bigger manufacturing companies and organisations with significant operational impact (logistics, large facilities, supply chain risk).
-For an IT services business with a small office and a remote-first team, ISO 14001 is disproportionate.
-ISO 14001 certification through BSI Group or another certifying body typically takes months and meaningful consulting cost.
+ISO 14001 The international standard for environmental management systems, part of the ISO 14000 family from the International Organization for Standardization.
+Certification through BSI Group or another certifying body typically takes months and meaningful consulting cost.
+Larger organisations with significant operational impact — manufacturing, logistics, large facilities, supply chain risk.

-• EMAS (the Eco-Management and Audit Scheme) is the EU’s equivalent EMS framework — even more rigorous than ISO 14001, with public reporting requirements.
+EMAS The EU’s Eco-Management and Audit Scheme — even more rigorous than ISO 14001, with public reporting requirements.
 Less common in the UK post-Brexit.
+EU-facing organisations that need public environmental reporting.

-• B Corp (B Corporation certification) covers a much broader scope — environmental, social, and governance (ESG), worker treatment, supply chain, business ethics.
-Valuable, but less an environmental certification than a whole-business ethical credential.
+B Corp B Corporation certification covers a much broader scope — environmental, social and governance (ESG), worker treatment, supply chain and business ethics.
+Less an environmental certification than a whole-business ethical credential.
+Businesses wanting to certify their ethics across the board, not just environment.

-• The Carbon Trust Standard and the Science Based Targets initiative (SBTi) focus specifically on greenhouse gas emissions and the path to net-zero emissions.
-Brilliant if your environmental impacts are concentrated in carbon.
-Less useful as a general environmental management system.
+Carbon Trust Standard / SBTi The Carbon Trust Standard and the Science Based Targets initiative focus specifically on greenhouse gas emissions and the path to net-zero emissions.
+Organisations whose environmental impacts are concentrated in carbon.

-• Sector-specific schemes like the Forest Stewardship Council are excellent for businesses in their target industries but won’t help an IT firm.
+Sector schemes Schemes like the Forest Stewardship Council are excellent for businesses in their target industries — but won’t help an IT firm.
+Businesses in those specific sectors.

 For us, it’s the right credential for where we are.
 The cost for businesses our size is sensible, the certification process is appropriate for the size and scale of our environmental impacts, and the third-party audit gives the credibility that matters.
 It’s also a path we can grow into: as we build out the action plan and gather more emissions data, we can move toward more comprehensive frameworks like ISO 14001 or B Corp if and when that makes sense for our business needs.